is0urce/px-diorama/readme.txt

+Press X: Diorama

-Press X: Diorama. "px-" is a turn-based roguelike rpg framework / engine; "-drm" is a work in progress game about gnomes in medieval underground
+px is a turn-based roguelike rpg framework / engine drm is a game about gnomes in medieval underground